-Subsection (d) allows a health-care professional to take direction from an individual of lower priority than the one who originally assumed authority to act as a default surrogate if the individual who originally assumed authority fails to make decisions consistent with the default surrogate's fiduciary duty and the decision-making standards set forth in Section 17.
-In determining whether to look to an individual of lower priority to make such decisions, a responsible professional working in an institution that has an Ethics Committee may wish to consult that committee.
+If a person who assumed authority does not comply with their duties under the Act, a health-care professional may affirmatively seek out other members of the same class to make a decision for a patient.
+In addition, subsection (d) allows a health-care professional to take direction from an individual of lower priority than the one who originally assumed authority to act as a default surrogate if the individual who originally assumed authority fails to make decisions consistent with the default surrogate's fiduciary duty and the decision-making standards set forth in Section 17.
+In determining whether to look to an individual of lower priority to make such decisions, a responsible professional working in an institution that has an ethics committee may wish to consult that committee.